 How Do They Come Up With These Rates, Anyway?

-It’s a pretty complicated formula.
+It’s a pretty complex formula.
 Each year, the DoD (through a contractor) gathers thousands of costs for six different sizes of rental properties, and utilities, for over 400 markets across the United States.
 They apply this information to the BAH formula to figure out how much housing it should cover for each rank at each location, then adjust it so that it covers the designated percentage of housing costs (95% for 2021.)
 While a lot of people think it isn’t fair, you can’t argue that it isn’t based in data and math, because it is ALL data and math.
+What may be inappropriate is the housing standards upon which the rates are calculated, but that’s a different fight.

 Understanding rate protection is important so that you’re not freaking out if your area’s rates go down for next year.
 In almost all cases, you will not lose any money thanks to the rate protection rules.